SolarPerformanceInsight/SolarPerformanceInsight.github.io/usecases.md

 {: .anchor}

 **Use case narrative**: This use case assumes that the user is able to upload actual performance and actual weather data.
-The framework calculates expected performance from the actual weather.
+The platform calculates expected performance from the actual weather.
 Calculated expected performance provides a consistent reference for comparison with actual performance to help identify causes of under- or over-performance in the actual weather conditions.